27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 2. Koisi Hostel San Sebastian

-What I really enjoy about Koisi Hostel are:
+What I really enjoy about Koisi:

 • the super spacious dorms

-• the terrace to hang out
+• the terrace to hang out on

-Again no privacy curtains.
-I can’t understand why a hostel skips these…but okay.
+Again, no privacy curtains.
+I can’t understand why a hostel skips these — but okay.

 Book Koisi Hostel here